 Slurred Speech Causes

 A patient whose speech is slurred and difficult to understand can be experiencing a myriad of things because there are several causes for slurred speech.
 The most known reason for slurred speech is a sign of a stroke.
-Having a numb or drooping face and feeling weak in one arm are the other two major signs for having a stroke.
+Having a numb or drooping face and feeling weak in one arm are the other two major signs of having a stroke.

-When the oxygen supply has been cut off to your brain by a blood clot, you could have slurred speech or be hard to understand or be unable to talk at all.
+When the oxygen supply has been cut off to your brain by a blood clot, you could have slurred speech or be hard to understand, or be unable to talk at all.

 Another cause of slurred speech is intoxication.
 Being intoxicated impacts the brain because it slows down how the brain communicates with your body.
 The liver does not have enough time to break down the alcohol you are consuming, consequently impacting your speech.
 Various neurological disorders can cause slurred speech like epilepsy, brain cancer, and seizures.

 Medications also have the ability to impact your speech.
 There are other reasons that could explain why you are experiencing slurred speech.
 If you are concerned about symptoms related to slurred speech, seek help from your doctor immediately.

 Miguel Ferrer, who was best known for playing Owen Granger on NCIS: Los Angeles, reportedly died at the age of 61 from cancer.
 Before his passing, there were questions about Miguel Ferrer’s slurred speech that was exhibited while working on a couple of episodes of NCIS.

 There were several rumors regarding what caused his slurred speech.
 Many questioned if it was his cancer or if it was a stroke that caused the slurred speech.
 Signs of slurred speech are uneven volume in speech, difficult or unable to comprehend, slow speech or rapid speech, abnormal rhythm while speaking, limited movement of the tongue and facial muscles, etc. This experience also made people question what to do when someone does exhibit slurred speech.